mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 3. Save your edits and refresh the browser.
 4. Type `901 12th Avenue` in the Search box and press Enter.
 Notice now that the matching search results are not listed until you press the Enter key.

 _Extra credit: Open your browser's developer tools console.
 In Chrome, you can do this by clicking the menu in the corner, pointing to More Tools, and clicking Developer Tools.
 The Network tab shows the Internet traffic, including the queries to the Mapzen servers.
 The Headers tab shows more information about the request, including the full URL.
-For example, the URL might look something like `https://search.mapzen.com/v1/search?text=901%2012th%20avenue&focus.point.lat=47.61032944737081&focus.point.lon=-122.31800079345703&api_key=search-q78U1e7` You can use this URL in a new browser tab to see the JSON response, or even map it.
-The website, geojson.io, allows you to copy and paste the JSON onto the page and search see the results on a map._
+For example, the URL might look something like `https://search.mapzen.com/v1/search?text=901%2012th%20avenue&focus.point.lat=47.61032944737081&focus.point.lon=-122.31800079345703&api_key=search-q78U1e7` You can use this URL in a new browser tab to see the JSON response, which can be mapped._

 ![Search endpoint query in the browser developer console](images/developer-console.png)